nuxt/components/README.md

 ## Options

-### `cwd`

-- Type: `String`
-- Default: Root dir of your project

-Current Working Directory where the scan pattern will be checked.

 ### `pattern`

 - Type: `String`
 - Default: `'components/**/*.{vue,ts,tsx,js,jsx}'`

 The glob pattern that will find your components.
+This pattern will be run against your [srcDir](https://nuxtjs.org/api/configuration-srcdir)

 ### `ignore`